JCharante/district-one/privacy-policy.md

 *Last updated: February 26, 2020*

+*In the interest of full disclosure, this privacy policy is adapted from [Basecamp's Privacy Policy](https://github.com/basecamp/policies/blob/master/privacy/privacy-policy.md)*

 The privacy of your data — and it is your data, not ours! — is a big deal to us.
 We log all access to all accounts by IP address, so we can always protect against abuse.

 ## Identity & access